 The boat hasn’t even departed yet when Orangutan Applause got their first star in my book.
 The manager -Desi, and our guide – Moncos turned out to speak perfect English.

 Is this really that big of a deal?
-They are in the tourist industry, of course, they’d have a perfect English.
+They are in the tourism industry, of course, they’d have a perfect English.

 Well, I’ve been to a lot of places around the world, had a lot of guides, and the ones with perfect English were less than the fingers of an army veteran hand.

-The previous day in Surabaya, I didn’t manage to find a mosquito repellent, something of incredible importance in the rainforest.
+The previous day in Surabaya, I didn’t get a mosquito repellent, something of incredible importance in the rainforest.
 When Desi heard that, she sent the captain to the nearby store to get me one.
 She didn’t even want me to pay for it!
 Star number two earned…and the boat was still docked.

 The next few hours were spent sailing slowly on the river, making our way to the first orangutan feeding platform, and spotting various wildlife on the river coasts.

 The feeding was at 3 PM, so we got off our boat around 2 and started making our way to it.

 – ‘Hey, check this out,’ Moncos said, showing me some resin looking goo on the nearby tree.